oroinc/documentation/user/back-office/system/integrations/shipping-integration/flat-rate.rst

    .. image:: /user/img/system/integrations/CreateFlatRate.png
       :class: with-border

-3. Type in the integration name and label (e.g. Flat Rate).
+3. Type in the integration name and label (e.g., Flat Rate).
 Add label translations, if necessary.

 #.
 Set status to **Active** to enable the integration.